MarybEdwards/SeniorResearch/README.md

 	ThisCOmputer'sUsername
 	ThisComputer'sPassword
 It does not come up with an error then the connection is good and everything is set up and you are ready to test it!
+If you have a specific directory you want all the files to be sent to do this:

+	ftp ipAddressOfThisComputer
+	ThisComputer'sUsername
+	ThisComputer'sPassword
+	lcd DirectorName
 Before sending an encrypted file you need to send a key so send a key from each computer by typing in encrypt and following the directions
 Then you can send a file by going to the directory where the file is stored and typing encrypt and following the directions To decrypt a file just go to the directory in which it was saved and type encrypt and follow the directions.